 Interviewed by Mari Martinez

-MM: Hello, my name is Mari Martinez and I am the Spanish Services Associate at the St. Helena Public Library.
+MARI MARTINEZ: Hello, my name is Mari Martinez and I am the Spanish Services Associate at the St. Helena Public Library.
 Today is April 24, and I am pleased to welcome Hope Lugo.
 I will be interviewing her on behalf of the St. Helena Historical Society Oral History Program.
-So thank you for being with us Hope.
+So, thank you for being with us Hope.

-MM: OK.
-So you were going to tell us a little bit of the story of when you came into Napa Valley for the first time.
+MARI MARTINEZ: OK.
+So, you were going to tell us a little bit of the story of when you came into Napa Valley for the first time.

 Anyhow, I ended up married, and my husband was a farm worker, also very poor.
 He had just gotten out of the army, Second World War.
 He had just gotten out of the army and we met and got married and I ended up having seven children.
 We lived in the San Joaquin Valley, in a little town called Woodlake, which was over by Fresno, about 50 miles from Fresno.
 That’s where we lived, and I went to school there.
 And we would come, with some other families from the Barrio; we would come to pick prunes, in the San Martín, Gilroy, San Jose area.
 Then we would move into Napa, which was a big prune territory at the time.

 MARI MARTINEZ: Do you remember the time, I know it’s really hard, but do you maybe remember the time, the years you moved to Napa?

 HOPE LUGO: We moved.
 We came… The first time we came to Napa to pick prunes was in 1953, I think.
 The second time we came, we settled, and we settled here in Napa, I would say it’s about 1955, when we settled in Napa.

 MARI MARTINEZ: Do you remember what part of the valley did you settle in?